How to Save Money on a Wedding: 90 Tips from Wedding Pros

 But what if diamonds — real or fake — aren’t your style?
 Fret not.
 You are free to profess your love by displaying a stone of your choice, whether it be pearl or peridot.

-If you need a little nontraditional inspiration, check out Etsy’s wedding categories.
-You may find handmade jewelry you love for a price that’s perfect.
+If you need a little nontraditional inspiration, check out offerings from small vendors on Etsy and Shopify.
+You may find handmade jewelry you love for a perfect price.

 Venues and Vendors